Name Park It!

 So we'll incorporate both perspectives as we examine the main reasons why parking a domain name is a worthwhile consideration...

-Reason #1) Reserving a Domain Save for Future Use
+Reason #1) Reserving a Domain Name for Future Use

-Your only goal in purchasing a domain name (first one or another) may be to tuck it away, inactive for now, and saved for possible later use.
+Your only goal in purchasing a domain name may be to tuck it away, inactive for now, and saved for possible later use.
 For example, if your first site goes well, you may foresee several possible ways to "extend" its concept.
-Prevent others from taking those domains by purchasing and parking them now.
+Prevent others from taking those domain names by purchasing and parking them now.

 Here's an example... the owner of anguilla-beaches.com foresees the time when she might want to spin off her successful first site into highly profitable standalone sites.

 She should only do this if a "spinoff" can stand on its own as a strong site, has a good reason to exist, and if she plans on putting as much energy into it as she did into the original site.
-Otherwise, the topic is best off remaining a TIER 2 Web page within the main site.
+Otherwise, the topic is best off remaining a Tier 2 mini-site within the main site.

-Understandably, at an early stage, you won't be sure exactly what part of an original concept will work best and what part will fall flatter than a pancake.
-But, by the time you're successful, others may have started a business using the domain you would have picked.
+Understandably, at an early stage, you will not be sure exactly what part of an original concept will work best and what part will fall flatter than a pancake.
+But, by the time you're successful, others may have started a business using the domain name you would have picked.

-Not knowing which would be most profitable, she locks them all down now.
-Brainstorm It! keyword research, your knowledge of the theme's subject matter, your awareness of potential monetization models, and your future intentions all help you pick which domains to protect now.
+Not knowing which would be most profitable, she locks them down now.
+Brainstorm It! keyword research, your knowledge of the theme's subject matter, your awareness of potential monetization models, and your future intentions all help you pick which domain names to protect now.

-First Group) Monetization plans obviously play a huge role.
-If you hit a home run with one model (ex., real estate -- villa sales and rentals) on your SBI! site, consider putting extra emphasis on this model by focusing an entire site upon it in a year or two.
+Monetization plans obviously play a huge role.
+If you hit a home run with one model (e.g., real estate -- villa sales and rentals) on your site, consider putting extra emphasis on this model by focusing an entire site upon it in a year or two.
 It's impossible to predict which direction will be the home run...

 For example, who knew that visitors to anguilla-beaches.com would really buy $500,000+ villas because of a referral, not to mention rent in droves?
 Well, they do.
-So now she has converted best-anguilla-villas.com into an SBI! site.
+So she converts bestanguillavillas.com into an SBI! site.

 The take-home lesson here is...
 Lock them in now for future use.
 The "future" does, inevitably, arrive.

-Second Group) These types of conceptual domain names leave the door open to creating a different spin on Anguilla.
-They are less important, but if you get an idea you like now, you might kick yourself when the domain is gone in two years.
+Conceptual domain names leave the door open to creating a different spin on Anguilla.
+They're less important, but if you get an idea you like now, you might kick yourself when the domain name is gone in two years.

 Bottom line?

-There's a second part of this reason to reserve domains for possible future SBI! use.
+There's a second part of this reason to reserve domain names for possible future SBI! use.
 Instead of a spinoff, you might start a totally new business.
-So the owner of anguilla-beaches.com reserves...

-And what if this entrepreneur had other interests, such as kung fu movies?
-She might want to reserve kung-fu-movies.com at this point.
+And what if this solopreneur had other interests, such as kung fu movies?
+She might want to reserve kungfumovies.com at this point.

-Of course, if the intention is to possibly convert this NPI! domain into a Site Build It! site, it's important to pick the correct domain now.
+Of course, if the intention is to possibly convert this NPI! domain name into an SBI! site, it's important to pick the correct domain name now.
 Imagine if you were to discover that your "perfect domain name" was no longer available then because you chose the wrong one now.

 So do be rigorous.
-If you're an SBIer, go about choosing these types of domains just as diligently as you chose your first one.
+Go about choosing these types of domain names just as diligently as you chose your first one.

-There's one more advantage to reserving an NPI! domain for future use...
+There's one more advantage to reserving an NPI! domain name for future use...

-If you ever decide to upgrade an NPI! domain into a full SBI! site, it's easy.
-No need to transfer a domain from another registrar (which is usually a headache)!
+If you ever decide to upgrade an NPI! domain name into a full SBI! site, it's easy.
+No need to transfer a domain name from another registrar (which is usually a headache)!

 Click here for more information about upgrading your NPI! domain name into an SBI! site.